melaldrinreyes/Carlisting/frontend-react/OPENROUTER_SETUP.md

 ## Cost Optimization

 The current model is **100% FREE!**
-- **LLaMA 3.1 8B**: Completely free, no charges
+- **Google Gemma 2 9B**: Completely free, no charges
 - No credits needed in your OpenRouter account
 - Unlimited usage (subject to fair use policies)
-- Great quality responses for chatbot applications
+- Excellent quality responses from Google's latest model
+- Very reliable and stable

 To monitor usage:
 1. Visit [OpenRouter Dashboard](https://openrouter.ai/activity)